StackExchange/dnscontrol/documentation/preview-push.md

 The `--cmode` value may be one of the following:

 * `legacy` -- Use the older, sequential code.
 All data is gathered sequentially.
-This option and the related code will removed in Release v4.16 (or later).
+This option and the related code will removed in release v4.16 (or later).
 Please test `--cmode concurrent` and [report any bugs](https://github.com/StackExchange/dnscontrol/issues) ASAP.
 * `concurrent` -- Gathering is done either sequentially or concurrently depending on whether the provider is marked as having been tested to run concurrently.
 * `none` -- All providers are run sequentially.
 This is the safest mode.
 It can be used if a concurrency bug is discovered.
 While this is logically the same as `legacy`, it is implemented using the newer concurrent code, with concurrency disabled.
 * `all` -- This is unsafe.
 It runs all providers concurrently, even the ones that have not be validated to run concurrently.
 It is generally only used for demonstrating bugs.